flightaware/kafkatcl/README.md

 You've got your kafka object, which is like your master connection.

-You've got handle objects, from handles you create topic objects.
+Using methods of your kafka object you create kafka handle objects.

+Kafka handle objects are used to create topic producers and consumers.

-Topic objects are used to consume or produce messages to kafka.
+Topic producer and consumer objects are used to produce and consume messages to kafka.

-KafkaTcl objects
+KafkaTcl command
 ---

-KafkaTcl provides object creation commands...
+The kafkatcl command from which all others are created is **::kafkatcl::kafka**.

+* **kafkatcl::kafka** **version**

+Returns the kafka version as a string, like 0.8.6.

+* **kafkatcl::kafka** **create** *command*

-::kafkatcl::kafka create handle, to create a kafka object.
+Create a kafka object.

 ```tcl
 set kafka [::kafkatcl::kafka create #auto]